 Master Plan Phase 2 Appendix C Pilot Basin Study Report - Ephesus Subwatershed

 Master Plan Phase 2 Appendix D Pilot Basin Study Report - Booker Headwaters Subwatershed

 Watershed Assessments and Recommendations

 There have been several studies of individual watersheds (drainage basins), water quality and ecological conditions in the Chapel Hill area, covered in detail under Water Quality.
-In addition, Jewell Engineering is conducting two pilot sub-watershed evaluations and will deliver a pilot sub-watershed master plan report for sections of the Booker and Little Creek watersheds.
-Within the pilot study areas, Jewell Engineering will:
+In addition, Jewell Engineering conducted two pilot sub-watershed evaluations and completed a pilot sub-watershed master plan report for sections of the Booker and Little Creek watersheds.
+Within the pilot study areas, Jewell Engineering:

-- identify stream segments that may benefit from stream stabilization/restoration
+- identified stream segments that may benefit from stream stabilization/restoration

-- identify and prioritize potential sites for Best Management Practice (BMP) and retrofit opportunities
+- identified and prioritized potential sites for Best Management Practice (BMP) and retrofit opportunities

-- perform hydrologic, hydraulic, and water quality/pollutant modeling
+- performed hydrologic, hydraulic, and water quality/pollutant modeling

-- evaluate the performance of major public drainage structures and develop recommendations for potential flood hazard reduction and drainage capital improvement projects
+- evaluated the performance of major public drainage structures and develop recommendations for potential flood hazard reduction and drainage capital improvement projects

-- develop an outline of recommendations for the scope and estimated costs of Townwide subwatershed modeling and master planning to be performed in later phases, depending upon funding availability and actual Town needs.
+- developed an outline of recommendations for the scope and estimated costs of townwide subwatershed modeling and master planning to be performed in later phases, depending upon funding availability and actual Town needs.